j-mrles/STOCKR/README.md

 The API listens on `http://localhost:5100` with the sample login endpoint at `POST /api/auth/login` (credentials `admin` / `password123`).
 Leave this terminal running.

+**📚 Swagger UI**: The backend automatically launches Swagger UI at `http://localhost:5100/swagger` when running in development mode.
+Use it to explore the API endpoints, view request/response schemas, and test the authentication flow directly from your browser.

 ### 2. Start the Angular frontend (port 4200)

 ```bash